Why Nobody Wants to Hear What We Believe About Death (p2)

 In 2016, a seven-year-old South Korean girl named Nayeon died suddenly of blood cancer.

 Her mother, Jang Ji-sung, was wrecked.
 It all happened so fast.
-Three years later the grief hadn't softened.
+Years later the grief hadn't softened.
 If anything it had gotten worse.

 And then something absolutely unprecendented and wild happend.
 A South Korean TV network spent eight months building a virtual reality replica of Nayeon.
 They used motion capture, deep learning, voice data and anything else they could get their hands on.
 And then they invited Jang into a studio, put a VR headset on her face and haptic gloves on her hands, and let her see her daughter again.